 - Meanwhile carefully separate your eggs, ensuring no egg yolk accidentally lands in the egg whites.

 - Place egg whites in a large bowl, along with the sugar, and beat with an electric mixer on medium speed until thick and voluminous.
-This may take a while – 5 minutes or so – keep going until stiff peaks form.
-When you remove the whisk, the meringue should be stiff enough to hold its shape and not drip (see photo below).
+This may take a while – 5 minutes or so.
+When you remove the whisk, the meringue should be stiff enough to hold its shape (see photo below).

 - To your melted chocolate mixture, add egg yolks and carefully stir to combine.
-Sift in flour, cocoa powder and salt and fold until smooth.
+Add flour, cocoa powder and salt and fold until smooth.

 - Add whipped egg whites to the chocolate mixture and gently fold.
 Then add chocolate chips and walnuts (if using).
 Try not to over mix or you will lose all the air in the egg whites.